the-ethan-hunt/first-timers-guide/guides/Visual_design/color theory/color theory.md

 - Blue  +   Yellow   = Green  (thus green goes between blue and yellow in the color wheel)
 - Blue  +   Red      = Purple (thus purple goes between blue and red in the color wheel)

-thus each primary color has a secondray color to complement it and as explained above they are represented across each other on the color wheel.
+Thus each primary color has a secondary color to compliment it and as explained above they are represented across each other on the color wheel.

 Colors in the upper part of the wheel are called as warm colors (red,orange,yellow) and can be used to represent sun or fire similarly  colors in the lower part of the wheel are called as cool colors (blue,green,purple)